troperville

 Literature

-• Discworld's Captain Carrot is this to a tee.
+• Captain Carrot.
 The other characters can see some sort of sense in his optimistic, simple and innocent way of thinking, but how he can honestly, truthfully sail through events that would drive anyone else mad with a childlike smile on his face is so far beyond everyone's comprehension that most characters at least suspect that it has to be an act.
 Not only that, but he also has near-supernatural powers of persuasion despite very rarely using threats or violence and being shocked at the idea of blackmail, and is so literal-minded that almost any idiom or bit of sarcasm gets totally lost on him.

-• Mustrum Ridcully pretty much embodies this; rude and overbearing, very limited attention span and wilfully ignorant at times, but somehow seems to be an effective Arch-Chancellor
+• Mustrum Ridcully is rude and overbearing, has a very limited attention span and is willfully ignorant at times, but somehow seems to be an effective Arch-Chancellor.

-• Cohen the Barbarian, as well.
+• Cohen the Barbarian.
 He takes violent exception to being called any word he doesn't know to be harmless, considers odds of 1:100,000 to be an amazing bargain, shouts terms that in anyone else would count as hate crimes, and yet he ends up as emperor of the Agatean Empire.

 • Danny Wallace from Join Me, Yes Man, Friends Like These, and all of his other autobiographical books, tends to act a little like this.
 Most of the books involve him taking on strange projects that seem unnecessary and unfeasible to those around him, but never the less make perfect sense to himself.
 Also the narration can sometimes take the oddest turns, and he will seem to genuinely believe something that most normal people would dismiss as impossible as soon as it occurred to them.

-• Michael, from the Knight and Rogue Series is this.
-He pretty much does whatever he wants within the law and just smiles when people laugh at his odd idea of being a knight.
+• Michael from the Knight and Rogue Series is this.
+He does whatever he wants within the law and just smiles when people laugh at his odd idea of being a knight.
 Though he claims it took him a while to get used to this, and he does still care when dealing with his father or being treated like a retard.

 • Kelsier from Mistborn gathered a gang of thieves to rob the resident Physical God.
 And to Kill the God and take over the empire.
 Questions about his sanity are very commonplace.

 • Alexander II, King of Alaska in MaryJanice Davidson's Alaskan Royals trilogy.
-Fitting as the royal houshold is essentially a Cloudcuckooland.
+Fitting as the royal household is essentially a Cloudcuckooland.

 Live Action TV